Innovation in Behavioral Health (IBH) Model Frequently Asked Questions

 • Federally qualified health centers (FQHCs)

-• Rural health clinics (RHCs)
+• Rural health clinics (RHCs), and

 • Local health departments, or other entities that are part of a local government behavioral health authority where a locality, county, region, or state maintains authority to oversee behavioral health services at the local level and uses the entity to provide those services.